artefactory/choice-learn/docs/paper/paper.md

 ![Organisation of the FeaturesbyID. \label{fig:fbi}](../illustrations/choice_learn_features_storage.png)

-Choice-Learn's ChoiceDataset is built specifically to handle large choice datasets.
+`Choice-Learn`'s ChoiceDataset is built specifically to handle large choice datasets.
 It mainly relies on NumPy [@Harris:2020] with the objective to limit the memory footprint of the dataset.
 The key idea is to minimize features repetition and to rebuild the full data structure only for batches of the dataset.

 - *Features splitting:* We define 'items_features' that describe each available alternative and 'shared_features' that are common to all alternatives for one given choice.
 These shared features usually change from one choice to another and can represent customer attributes for example.

 - *Features by IDs:* We allow to store features in specific object and to reference it only by its ID in the dataset.
 These features are stacked with the others only by batches.
 It is particularly efficient for features that are repeated in the dataset.
 As an example, let's take a case where we have a few different stores represented by features.
 Those features never changing, we can store them in an object and only reference the id of store where the choice happens in the dataset.
 Then when a batch of data is retrieved, the full features matrix is reconstitued from the id.
-On Figure \autoref{fig:fbi} an example illustrates its functioning.
+On \autoref{fig:fbi} an example illustrates its functioning.

 ## Parametrized and Machine-Learning based models
 > Naming still unsatisfactory imo (Parametrized/Interpretable vs ?)